Many871027/Solar-Energy-Forecast/README.md

 4.  **Model Selection:** Linear Regression, Random Forest, and XGBoost models were evaluated, with XGBoost demonstrating the best performance, as noted in the "Key Highlights" section.
 5.  **Model Deployment:** The trained model is used to make predictions on new data.
 6. **Performance Visualization:** Monthly prediction of solar power is visualized.
-7.  **Key Drivers:**  Identified Global Horizontal Irradiance (GHI) and solar zenith angle as the main drivers for solar power production (based on the full project analysis).
+7.  **Key Drivers:**  Identified Global Horizontal Irradiance (GHI) and solar zenith angle as the main drivers for solar power production.

 ## Benefits